andreaferretti/lethe/README.md

 memory without sending them at all.
 Alternatively, `ZMQRemote` talks to an actual remote ZeroMQ server.

-A `Client` has access to a `Remote` and is able to send pairs of an `Id` and a `Doc` to it.
-In order to do this, it needs to be able to serialize those pairs and encrypt them.
-The trait `BasicClient` uses BooPickle to handle serialization in a generic manner and can be extended to just add the encryption and decryption functionality.
-On top of it, there are an example `UnencryptedClient` (that encrypts as the identity) and an actual `AESClient`.
+A `Serializer[A]` is used to convert between and `Array[Byte]` and back;
+by default we use BooPickle to handle this.

+A `Crypter` handles encryptions and decryption, working at the byte array level.
+An example is the `AESCrypter`.

+A `Client[A]` has access to all of them, and used this to talk to the server, sending and receiving encrypted instances of `A`.
+In particular, `StandardClient[A]` just puts together the three.

-An `ORAMProtocol` is a particular `Client` that communicates to a server and makes sure that one can read or write instances of `Doc`, indexed by `Id`.
+An `ORAM` has access to a `Client` that communicates to a server and makes sure that one can read or write instances of `Doc`, indexed by `Id`.
-The `TrivialORAMProtocol` does this by always reading and writing back all documents for all operations.
+The `TrivialORAM` does this by always reading and writing back all documents for all operations.

-`PathORAMProtocol` does this by implementing the actual Path ORAM construction.
+`PathORAM` does this by implementing the actual Path ORAM construction.
 The index that maps each `Id` to the relative `Path` is kept abstract in order to handle recursion.
-In `LocalPathORAMProtocol`, we specialize the index to be a local `Map[Id, Path]`, while `RecursivePathORAMProtocol` stores the index as an ORAM itself.
+In `LocalPathORAM`, we specialize the index to be a local `Map[Id, Path]`, while `RecursivePathORAM` stores the index as an ORAM itself.

-To get an actual `ORAM` one has to provide a concrete `ORAMProtocol`, with all parameters specified, and a concrete `Client`, attached to a particular `Remote`.
-Examples of this are `UnsafeORAM` - that uses all the trivial constructions - and the actual `RecursivePathORAM`.